Another former aide accuses New York Gov. Cuomo of sexual harassment, report says

 “I believe the best way to get to the truth is through a full and thorough outside review and I am directing all state employees to comply with that effort,” the governor said, asking New Yorkers to withhold judgment until the review is complete and saying he would have no further comment until then.

-A former federal judge will lead the inquiry and “all staff will cooperate,” a special counsel to the governor said.
+A former federal judge will lead a review and “all staff will cooperate,” a special counsel to the governor said.
+But a chorus of lawmakers quickly questioned the independence of that inquiry, calling on the New York attorney general to step in.
+The state’s Senate majority leader and Assembly speaker, both Democrats, said they support a “truly independent investigation.”
+And some from Cuomo’s own party demanded his resignation.

+State Sen. Alessandra Biaggi (D) tweeted to Cuomo, “you are a monster, and it is time for you to go.”

 Cuomo denied sexually harassing Boylan when she first publicly accused him late last year, and his staff reiterated that this week when Boylan, a former special adviser and deputy secretary for economic development, published a lengthy online account that included images of emails and texts.